rladstaetter/LogoRRR/README.md

 If you want to execute this exe on another computer you have to make sure that the Visual Studio runtime environment is present there (redistributables).

-Tip: A great tool which can be used to reduce file size for executables is [UPX](https://upx.github.io).

 ## Running from IntelliJ